vekatze/neut/book/src/commands.md

 └────────────> D (1.3)
 ```

-Then the compiler automatically rewrites the above relation into:
+Then, the compiler automatically rewrites the above relation into:

 ```text
 A ──> B ───┐